 Brexit for businesses

-The Government regularly updates the GOV.UK website with information to support businesses, in preparing for leaving the EU.
+The Government regularly updates the GOV.UK website with information to support businesses.
 A step-by-step guide can be found on their Get ready for Brexit webpage.

 The Government has also published an employer toolkit to provide the right tools and information to support EU citizens and their families in applying for the EU Settlement Scheme.